Arjunsinghsikarwar/CRUD-OPERATIONS-IN-SPRING-BOOT/README.md

 - ✅ Add a new student
 - 📋 Get all students
 - 🔍 Get student by roll number
-- ❌ Delete student by object or by roll number
+- ❌ Delete student by object or by roll numbe
-- 🔄 (Planned) Update student information

 ---